-Internal sounding measurements were taken at each of the ten (10) diffuser port locations to detect any deposition accumulation within the outfall pipe.
-When compared to the previous year findings (2019), minimal increase was noted.
+Internal sounding measurements were taken at four (4) selected diffuser port locations to detect any deposition accumulation within the outfall pipe.
+When compared to the previous year findings (2022), minimal discernable increase was detected.

 Using dye introduced to the stream by CAWD personnel to visually enhance the discharge characteristics, all ten diffusers were observed under normal flow conditions.
 CDCI observed no signs of obstruction, damage, or significant defects in the rubber check valves during flow.